Retargeting Visual Data with Deformation Fields: Deformation Fields for Retargeting Visual Data

-To promote convergence and avoid undesirable local optima, we always initialise our deformation function with a uniform stretch to the target size.
-In the following, we demonstrate the application of this general formulation to different domains, adapting the energy formulation.
-All implementation and architecture details are given in \cref{app:architecture} and the exact loss terms in \cref{app:losses}.
+In the following, we demonstrate the application of this general formulation to different domains, while adapting the energy formulation to the problem.
+All implementation and architecture details are given in Sec.~ A (Appendix) and the exact loss terms in Sec.~ B (Appendix).